‘DWTS’ Star Cheryl Burke Ties The Knot With Matthew Lawrence In Star-Studded San Diego Wedding

 Cheryl Burke has finally said “I do” to Matthew Lawrence.
-After months of adorable teases, the longtime Dancing With the Stars pro dancer exchanged vows with the former Boy Meets World star in a surprising weekday wedding in San Diego.
+After months of adorable teases, the longtime Dancing with the Stars pro dancer exchanged vows with the former Boy Meets World star in a surprising weekday wedding in San Diego.

 Burke, 35, and Lawrence, 39, tied the knot at the Fairmont Grand Del Mar in San Diego, California, on Thursday, May 23, E!
 News reports.
 A source confirmed that the couple wrote their own vows and cried during the emotional ceremony attended by their closest family and friends.

-Cheryl Burke wore a stunning off-the-shoulder Romona Keveza gown which featured a six-foot train.
+Cheryl Burke wore a stunning off-the-shoulder Romona Keveza gown which featured a 6-foot train.
 The bride also donned a long tulle veil as she walked down the aisle accompanied by her stepfather, Bob Wolf.

 Actress Leah Remini served as Cheryl Burke’s maid of honor and fellow DWTS veteran Kym Herjavec was a bridesmaid, as was Burke’s sister, Nicole.
 The groom’s two best men were his brothers, actor Joey Lawrence and musician Andy Lawrence, according to People.

-Guests for the ceremony included familiar Dancing With the Stars alums such as Adam Rippon, Kristi Yamaguchi, Emmitt Smith, and Burke’s most recent DWTS partner, Juan Pablo Di Pace.
+Guests for the ceremony included familiar Dancing with the Stars alums Adam Rippon, Kristi Yamaguchi, Emmitt Smith, and Burke’s most recent DWTS partner, Juan Pablo Di Pace.
 Cheryl Burke previously shared that she worked with famed celebrity party consultant Mindy Weiss to plan her wedding.

 See Cheryl Burke and Matthew Lawrence's Stunning First Wedding Photo ???? https://t.co/hEL0jXLTK7